 To avoid this pitfall, it is vital to maintain separate accounts for personal and business use.
 This segregation of funds confirms that individual and corporate assets remain distinct, providing a clear paper trail in the event of a dispute.
 By doing so, individuals can maintain the integrity of the corporate veil and avoid personal liability.
 In family law cases, this separation is critical, as it allows for a more accurate determination of marital assets and facilitates a fair distribution of property.
 By maintaining financial transparency and separate accounts, individuals can protect their personal assets and minimize the risk of piercing the corporate veil.

-Breach of Fiduciary Duty Claims
+What Breach of Fiduciary Duty Claims Arise in Family Law Veil-Piercing Cases?

 Five common circumstances can give rise to breach of fiduciary duty claims, which can ultimately lead to the piercing of the corporate veil.
 These circumstances often involve business partners or corporate officers who fail to uphold their fiduciary duties, resulting in harm to the company or its stakeholders.